 An alternative method as described in paragraph 3.2.2.4. may be used for the determination of the individual friction braking share coefficient instead of the reference methods described in paragraphs 3.2.2.1., 3.2.2.2. or 3.2.2.3. upon request of the manufacturer and provided that the equivalence criteria described in paragraph 5.3. are fulfilled.

 5.1.
-Selection of Vehicle and Electrification Concept for Proof of Equivalence
+Selection of Vehicle for Proof of Equivalence

-The manufacturer shall demonstrate the equivalency of an alternative method for those vehicle categories of Table 5.3. for which the alternative method is requested to be applied.
-At least one vehicle for each vehicle category (Table 5.3.) shall be used for such a demonstration.
+The manufacturer shall demonstrate the equivalency of an alternative method for those vehicle types of Table 5.3. for which the alternative method is requested to be applied.
+At least one vehicle for each vehicle type (Table 5.3.) shall be used for such a demonstration.

 5.2.
 Testing of the Alternative Method.